anagobarreto/wdi-project-1/README.md

 ### Designing the levels:

-I chose to design each level as if it was random it might've trap key objects such as the key or enemies, and I would like to provide the user the best experience for the game.
+I chose to design each level because if it was randomized it might've trap key objects such as the key or enemies, and I would like to provide the user the best experience for the game.

 I used Google Sheets to help me with this task as I could set some formatting rules with colors corresponding to the letters that would better help me visualize the level.